department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 To start, you may want to choose a funeral director to help you plan the burial.
 Then either you or the funeral director can call the National Cemetery Scheduling Office at <a href="tel:+18005351117">1-800-535-1117</a> to request a burial.

-You don’t need to do anything else except prepare yourself and your family for the funeral.
-[Find out what to expect at a memorial service](/burials-and-memorials/what-to-expect-at-a-funeral/).
+You don’t need to do anything else except prepare yourself and your family for the funeral. <br> [Find out what to expect at a memorial service](/burials-and-memorials/what-to-expect-at-a-funeral/).

 <br>